kowainik/relude/README.md

                  )
 ```

-If you want to bring all `Extra.*` modules into scope, you can add
+If you want to bring only all `Extra.*` modules into scope, you can add
 a single `Relude.Extra` module to `mixins`, and after that you can import all
 extra functions and data types from `Relude.Extra`.
 This is the
 easiest way to bring all functions and types from `relude` to your project